Physics Course

 Nakama, Takao

 Professor, Ph.D., Solid Sate Physics.
-Magnetic and transport properties of the rare earth intermetallic compounds.
+Magnetic and transport properties

 e-mail: nakama@sci.